mfedoten/dotfiles-local/README.md

 I am using Ubuntu Gnome 22.04 LTS.
 A bit about the setup:
 - Theme.
 I'm using default Ubuntu theme (Yaru) or [Arc-Darker theme](https://github.com/jnsh/arc-theme) ```sudo apt install arc-theme```
+- I use Meslo S LG font [patched for Powerline](https://github.com/powerline/fonts) in my terminal to play nicely with vim and tmux statuslines.
 - The wallpaper I am using is in the `extras/wallpapers/` directory.
 - Extensions:
   * [`quake-mode`](https://github.com/repsac-by/gnome-shell-extension-quake-mode) to support Quake mode for Tillix terminal under Wayland.